NVIDIA/ais-k8s/playbooks/ais-deployment/docs/ais_https_configuration.md

 ## Switching an HTTP cluster to HTTPS

 We also provide a playbook to transition from HTTP to HTTPS without losing any data in the cluster.
-First update the TLS variables and create a certficiate as described above.
+First update the TLS variables and create a certificate as described above.
 Next, follow the instructions in [switch_protocol](switch_protocol.md) to redeploy the cluster with access to that secret.

 ## Connecting to the HTTPS cluster